-To build python packages for Theta GPU, there are two options: build on top of a bare-metal build (currently not available, but coming soon) or build on top of (and within) a singularity container.
+To build python packages for Theta GPU, there are two options: build on top of a bare-metal build or build on top of (and within) a singularity container.
 Additionally, you can build a new container from nvidia's docker images.

 Building on top of a container